benjamin-bk-krueger/kringle-web/docs/creators.md

 - The *list* symbol leads back to the creators overview

-Note: The same actions can be accessed via the *Actions* drop-down menu
+*Note*: The same actions can be accessed via the *Actions* drop-down menu